StealthyScripterX/unethicalosint/README.md

 > If you're interested in purchasing, contact: **okvaiiokvaii@gmail.com**

 ---
+# 📚 Educational Note

+This project is shared for **educational purposes only**.
+It is intended to help learners understand how Telegram bots, OSINT workflows, and Python-based automation operate.
+Please use this code responsibly and ethically:

+- **Do not use the code for malicious or illegal activities.**
+- **Respect privacy and local laws.**
+- **Always obtain permission before running OSINT or lookup tools on third-party data.**
+- **If you wish to use this code in production or for commercial purposes, contact the author.**

+> Learning and ethical hacking should always go hand-in-hand.
+> Stay curious, stay responsible!

 ## 🤖 What is OSINT PRO MAX BOT?
 A feature-rich Telegram bot designed for OSINT (Open Source Intelligence) lookups, specifically for mobile numbers and vehicle registrations.
 This bot is built for privacy, speed, and provides a clean admin and user experience, including credits, leaderboards, referral system, and more.